FairAppeal

-Kirkland homeowners pay some of the highest property tax bills in King County.
-Here is how the math works, where the Assessor gets it wrong, and what to do about it.
+Kirkland homeowners pay some of King County's highest property tax bills.
+Here is the math, where the Assessor goes wrong, and what to do about it.

 Kirkland does not do anything halfway.
-The commute to Redmond is twelve minutes.
-The trail by Google's campus fills up before 7am on a Tuesday.
-Lake Washington views from Juanita Drive cost approximately three times what the same square footage would command in most of the country.
-And the property tax bill, which arrives from the King County Assessor each spring, tends to match that energy.
+The Redmond commute is twelve minutes.
+The trail by Google's campus fills up before 7am.
+Lake Washington views from Juanita Drive cost roughly three times what the same square footage commands in most of the country.
+The King County property tax bill that arrives each spring tends to match that energy.

 The median assessed value for a Kirkland single-family home runs around $1.28 million.
 At King County's effective rate, that produces a tax bill in the $10,500 to $11,500 range.
 Homes in the upper third of the market push past $12,000 to $15,000 or more.
 Worth knowing before you set it to autopay and move on.